zama-ai/concrete/docs/dev/project_setup.md

 ## Syncing the environment

-From time to time, new dependencies will be added to the project and old ones will be removed.

-The command below will make sure the project has the proper environment, so run it regularly.
+From time to time, new dependencies will be added to the project and old ones will be removed.mThe command below will make sure the project has the proper environment, so run it regularly.

 ```shell
 make sync_env